preniJee/MirasIrony/README.md

 # MirasIrony : A Persian Text Corpus of ironic and non-ironic tweets.
-This repository contains MirasIrony corpus and description along side with what it has been used for and what it can be used for.
-The dataset is provided in Irony_Dataset/MirasIrony.xlsx which contains 2942 data samples.
-In order to use the dataset you need to submit a request to preni@miras-tech.com and we will provide you with the password needed to access the MirasIrony.xlsx .
+This repository contains MirasIrony corpus, its description and the article in which it was presented.
+The dataset is provided in the Irony_Dataset/MirasIrony.xlsx which contains 2942 data samples.
+In order to use the dataset you need to submit a request to preni@miras-tech.com and we will provide you with the password needed to access the MirasIrony.xlsx.
+Each line contains a tweet and it's coressponding label.
+Label 1 is for ironic and 0 for non-ironic.

 ## MirasIrony Description
 MirasText is the result of manually annotated Persian tweets as ironic or non-ironic.